-It's one thing to develop one's individual negotiating skills.
+It's one thing to develop one's negotiating skills.
 Developing the negotiating skills of an organization at many levels is a very different challenge, but one with great potential rewards.
 This chapter explored that challenge from several perspectives.

 - The discipline of continuous improvement can develop the effectiveness of an organization's internal capabilities and, over time, improve bottom-line results.
-This same discipline can be applied to the negotiating process. - The first step toward continuous improvement in negotiations is to treat negotiation as a process with fairly universal set of process steps: pre-negotiations, preparation, negotiations, agreement or non-agreement, post-mortem learning, and learning capture.
-Learning capture feeds back to the next negotiating experience.
+This same discipline can be applied to the negotiating process. - The first step toward continuous improvement in negotiations [3] is to treat negotiation as a process with a universal set of process steps: pre-negotiations, preparation, negotiations, agreement or non-agreement, post-mortem learning, and learning capture.
+Learning capture feeds back to the next negotiating experience. - The second step is to organize to learn from the process as it takes place and after the negotiation itself.